WFXV: History

 In December of that year, Mission Broadcasting, a company with connections to Nexstar, announced it would acquire ABC affiliate WUTR from Clear Channel Communications (now iHeartMedia).
 The deal was closed on April 1, 2004—when local marketing and joint sales agreements were established between the two stations.
 Although the ABC affiliate was the junior partner, WFXV and WPNY-LP were consolidated into WUTR's studios in Deerfield.

 This station aired The Bill Keeler Show (a local late-night comedy series) from April 1, 2003, to 2005 when the program moved to WKTV.
 Prior to the DTV transition, WFXV filed an application with the FCC to relocate its transmitter southwest of Utica to a tower on Skyline Drive in Clinton, a village of Kirkland.
 However, this proposal was ultimately denied by the FCC.
 WFXV's broadcast became digital-only, effective March 16, 2009.

 On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing the four networks to 81 stations owned and/or operated by Nexstar, including WFXV and sister station WUTR.

-On April 1, 2020, the antenna changed to reflect the switch over from UHF channel 27 to 34 on March 13, 2020, at 12 p.m.
+On April 1, 2020, the antenna changed to reflect the switch over from UHF channel 27 to 34 on March 13, 2020, at noon.

-Programming

-WFXV clears the entire Fox schedule, with Xploration Station broadcast on weekday mornings.
-Syndicated programming on WFXV includes Maury, The Big Bang Theory, Mom and Modern Family among others.
+On August 22, 2024, Nexstar announced that WFXV-DT2 would join The CW Plus on September 1, taking the market's CW affiliation from longtime affiliate WKTV-DT3.